 |thiamethoxam (Centric 40WG)*||0.031 - 0.05||1.25 - 2 oz||4|

-* Because of resistance, these products may fail or only provide suppression, especially if the same class of insecticide was used previously.
+* Because of resistance, these products give variable performance and may fail or only provide suppression, especially if the same class of insecticide was used previously.

 - In the Mid-South, cotton aphids have developed resistance to several classes of insecticides including pyrethroids, neonicotinoids, and several organophosphates (OP’s).
 Spray for aphids and other pests only as needed to help reduced selection for insecticide resistance.